NukeSpaceCadet/HyPE/README.md

 # HyPE
-A hybrid rocket simulation code (Hybrid Performance Estimator, HyPE)
+A hybrid rocket engine simulation code (Hybrid Performance Estimator, HyPE)

 This code uses lookup tables for propellant combos (varying O/F ratios and chamber pressures).
 These can be generated using Propep or CEA.
 To add new propellants, a new table will have to be generated.
 A table for one propellant cobo is included